- Why is Redbubble introducing the Partner Program?

 It is important to remember that, if [you/artist] violate any term or condition of your license, then the brand’s permission may be revoked and your art may no longer be allowed to be sold anywhere, even on Redbubble.

 Thankfully not.
 You’ll still be paid in full for every sale you make in the Partner Program.
 We’ve got you covered.

 While we aren’t able to comment on or make suggestions about your artwork (for legal reasons), we’d recommend re-reviewing the Guidelines page for the brand you designed for.
 Did you meet each of the requirements?

 Again, we're not able to provide advice on how to change your design.
 We recommend triple checking that you are absolutely sure it meets the guideline requirements for the property, then resubmit.

 If your work is denied for approval again, we suggest creating something new!

 Usually not, but it depends on the Rights Holder and Brand.
 Mash-ups are complicated so we’d recommend checking the Guidelines to see if they explicitly say whether 3rd party content is or isn’t allowed.

-Once you tag your work with the relevant keyword and upload it to Redbubble, it is temporarily suspended so that it can be reviewed by Redbubble and by the Rights Holder.
+Once you tag your work with a relevant keyword from the Partner Program and upload it to Redbubble, it is temporarily suspended so that it can be reviewed by Redbubble and by the Rights Holder.
 During the suspension, your work won’t be available for sale on the marketplace.

 Rest assured, the suspension is temporary.
-It shouldn’t take more than a few days, but in some cases it may take longer.
+It shouldn’t take more than a few days to a couple weeks, but in some cases it may take longer.
 We appreciate your patience.